 For documentation requirements by disability, including learning, emotional, and physical disabilities, see those pages on this website.

-Please keep in mind that the process below must be completed before the ODA can provide any services or make any formal accommodation recommendations to faculty on your behalf.
+Please keep in mind that the process below must be completed before the ODA can provide any services or make any formal recommendations to faculty on your behalf.
 On average, the process takes at least two weeks to complete, but if your documentation does not meet all the requirements listed on the documentation page, there may be further delays.

 - Optional - Contact the ODA to schedule an "Information Meeting" with an ODA Counselor.
-In this meeting, we will listen to your concerns and help you decide on pursuing formal accommodations with our office or not.
+In this meeting, we will listen to your concerns and help you decide on pursuing formal services with our office or not.
 The counselor will explain what sort of documentation will be required for your disability and refer you to resources where you can obtain such documentation.
 Often, we are able to refer students to resources on campus that can provide immediate assistance for a wide range of issues, including financial, personal, medical and academic.
-However, official accommodations do not begin until the remaining steps of this process are complete.
+However, official services do not begin until the remaining steps of this process are complete.
 As noted, step one is optional.
 If you already have documentation, you may start with the next step.